-where $W_{ij} (\in [0,1])$ is the weight of pairwise comparison, primarily determined by the distance $d_{ij}$ as discussed in Sec.~\ref{method_application_hodge}.
-The optimization problem determines the closest point to the given data $Y$ in the subspace of edge flows, which comprise the gradient flows of the potential.
+where $W_{ij} (\in [0,1])$ is the weight for each pairwise comparison, primarily determined by the distance $d_{ij}$ as discussed in Section~\ref{method_application_hodge}.
+The optimization problem determines the closest point to the given data $Y$ in the subspace of edge flows, which comprises the gradient flows of the potential.
 The problem can be solved by an $l_{2}$-projection of $Y$ onto $\text{im}(\text{grad})$.
 With a Euclidean inner product in space $\mathcal{Y}$, $\langle X,Y\rangle = \sum_{ \{i,j\} \in E} W_{ij} X_{ij}Y_{ij}$, the normal equation can be expressed as: